-- 22. (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) The information contained in a public advertisement, must include - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to sub-paragraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by Mkhambathini Local Municipality ;and - date, time and venue of any proposed site meetings or briefing sessions.; - (iv) statement stating that no late bid proposal will be accepted.
+- 22. (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) The information contained in a public advertisement, must include - than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to sub-paragraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by Mkhambathini Local Municipality; and - (iii) date, time and venue of any proposed site meetings or briefing sessions.; - (iv) statement stating that no late bid proposal will be accepted.

-(2) The municipal manager may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.

-- (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+- (2) The municipal manager may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.